 If and only if you have time to catch up most or all of your laundry today, you can begin Phase 2 while your first load washes.

 While you’re waiting for emergency laundry Load #1 to finish, scroll down to Phase 2 (below) of laundry catchup day

 If you’re not sure how many total loads of laundry you’ll be able to get through, just concentrate on Phase 1 for now.
-Phase 1 will ensure you have enough clean clothes to get you through at least the next 2 days.
+Phase 1 will ensure you catch up on enough laundry to have clean clothes to get you through at least the next 2 days.

 If you decide to start Phase 2 while waiting for this first load in the washer, definitely make sure your timer is set to go back and move the clothes to the dryer.
 Phase 2 might distract you and you don’t want to forget to get through the first few necessary loads.